Adaptive Real Time Selection for Quantum Key Distribution in Lossy and Turbulent Free-Space Channels: Realization of the ARTS method

 We then apply the results previously described to a QKD experiment.
-In particular, we will show that, increasing the SNR by thresholding gives, in some cases, benefits in terms of the secret key length, even if the total number of sifted bits will decrease.
-In fact, when the QBER is above 11\%, the maximum QBER tolerable for standard QKD, ARTS will reduce the QBER below this limit, allowing secure key generation.
+In particular, we show that, the thresholding gives, in some cases, benefits in terms of the secret key length, even if the total number of sifted bits decrease.
+Indeed, when the QBER is above the maximum value tolerable for QKD ($11$ \% for the BB84 protocol) is not possible to produce secure keys.
+However, by the ARTS method we will reduce the QBER below such limit, allowing secure key generation.
 We point out that at the receiver the beam has a mean photon number per pulse below $1$, namely it is the single photon level.
-At the transmitter side, due to the 30dB average attenuation of the channel we are not working in the single photon regime (see Appendix).

 First, given the number of errors $E_i$ in the $i$-th packet, we define the overall number of errors $\eSiftTh{\thr}$ and the quantum bit error rate $\qberTh{\thr}$ in the post-selected packets as